ptarmiganlabs/butler-sheet-icons/README.md

     - Use Sense APIs to upload the thumbnail images to Sense (QSEoW or QS Cloud).
     - Assign the images to the correct sheet in the correct app.
 - Repeat previous step for each app that should be processed.
   - Apps can be specified in several ways
     - By app ID (both QS Cloud and QSEoW).
     - By tag (QSEoW).
 All apps having the specified tag will be updated.
     - By collection (QS Cloud).
 All apps part of the specified collection will be updated.
 - It's possible to specify that some sheets should *not* get new sheet icons.
 Exclude sheets can be specified using
   - Sheet position in the app.
 For example sheet 3, 7 and 8.
   - Sheet title.
-For example sheet "Intro" and "Definitions"
+For example sheet "Intro" and "Definitions".
+  - Sheet status, i.e. whether the sheet is public, published or private.
   - All sheets tagged with a specific tag.
 Only available on client-managed Qlik Sense Enterprise as tags are not available in Qlik Cloud.

 ## Sample screen shots